BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 # Open Weather Map Console Application with SQLite

-## For the version of the app without the SQLite database go here: https://github.com/ARogala/OpenWeatherMapAPIConsoleApp
 ## Powered by [OpenWeatherMap.org](https://openweathermap.org/)
 ## Uses [Spectre Console](https://github.com/spectreconsole/spectre.console) for the display
 ## Uses [Coordinat Sharp](https://coordinatesharp.com/) for the celestial data calculations